 If you’ve been thinking about starting a blog, whether as a side hustle or something more, here are a few things we’ve learned over the past couple of years that might help inspire you.

 1. Being a full time-blogger is a real career

 Of course bloggers know this, but for some reason, people in real life don’t seem to understand that yes, this is a legit way that people make money.
 Our blog income has increased almost every month for the last year and is more than enough to support us both full time.

 If you just choose to blog about whatever comes to your mind that day, then no, you probably won’t make much money from this type of work.
-But if you treat your blog as a business (which is how we treat ours), then there is an opportunity to create meaningful income for yourself.
+But if you treat your blog as a business, then there is an opportunity to create meaningful income for yourself.

 When we first started out and weren’t making any money yet, it was hard for us to actually know that this could work, if that makes sense.
 We were overwhelmed, clueless, and not totally sold on the fact that we could eventually make money blogging.
 In fact, it took about a year to start seeing results.

 If you can provide value to your readers in a way that also generates revenue for you, then you have a real business.